Building Healthier Communities for Children and Their Families

-Although Shannon Dickerson earned the On-Campus/Online Master of Public Health (OOMPH) degree in December 2014, she is adamant about staying involved with the program.
+Although Shannon Dickerson earned the On-Campus/Online Master of Public Health degree in December 2014, she is adamant about staying involved with the program.
 And that meant becoming a program ambassador, navigating prospective students through the decision-making process.
 I met with Shannon over lunch to talk about her experience in the program, on being an ambassador and how she’s moving public health forward.

 What drew you to being an ambassador for the program?

 I didn’t want the program to end!
 I was so deeply impacted by the program, at every level—personally and professionally—and wanted to stay connected in any way I could.
 I was honored to be a part of the program by helping support and usher other people into it.
 The program is designed for people like me—established professionals who are in the middle of their career and who are deciding what’s next for them.
 I was driven to advance my skills, but more importantly to find my identity in the field.
 I think that being part of that decision-making process for a prospective student is really admirable.
 I love to brag about the program all the time.
 [Laughs]

 You’re able to convey your experiences going through the program to these new students.
 Tell me about your life in the Online MPH program.

 Prospective students are very interested in finding the best ways to navigate a program like this.
 They want to know how to balance it all.
 I worked full time while in the program, and while it was the most challenging experience I have ever had it was also the most rewarding.
 My life was work, school and my schoolmates.

 I was lucky: Everything I learned in the classroom was relevant and something I was able to apply in my day-to-day work.